VisEntities/FirstAidPatches/README.md

 -----------

 ## How to download
-To install one of the patched plugins listed above, start by clicking on the desired plugin, then locate the `Raw` button at the top right corner of the page.
-Clicking that will open the plugin code in your browser.
-Next, right-click anywhere on the code and select `Save As` to save it.
-Once you have the file, all that's left is to upload it to your server.
+Click on the desired plugin and locate the `Raw` button at the top right of the page.
+Click it to open the plugin code, then right-click with your mouse anywhere on the code and select `Save As`.
+Once you have the file, upload it to your server.

 -----------